mysociety/research-repository/README.md

 As explored on wiki page, items can be embedded in other pages - either as iframes or by reformatting the data.

 This involves a very basic api for accessing data.
-For instance:
+For instance, referencing this url creates a json with the 6 most recent featured items:

 `/embed/featured/limit:6/format:json`

-Creates a json with the 6 most recent featured items.
+.
 ‘Featured’ can also be any tag slug.
 These can also be stacked - for instance /blog-posts/community/ shows blog posts that are also in the community tag.

 Excluding ‘format:json’ just displays a webpage, that can be used in an iframe (how the stringprint sites show related items).

-Authors - fairly self-explanatory but have a lot of different options and allow author names to be transformed into links to their site via a customisable link behaviour.
-Some references in here to an authors page that was never created.